 Best Ohio Disability Discrimination Attorney Answer: What constitutes a reasonable accommodation under the Americans with Disabilities Act?
 Does my workplace have to make changes for me now that I have a disability?
 What are some examples of a reasonable accommodation?

-By Attorney Peter Mapely of The Spitz Law Firm
+By Attorney Peter Mapely of Spitz, The Employee’s Law Firm

 Disabled employees are protected from discrimination in the workplace by the Americans with Disabilities Act (“ADA”) at the federal level and here in Ohio by R.C. § 4112.
 As we have previously blogged about, these laws also require that an employer accommodate a disabled employee if such an accommodation permits the employee to perform the essential duties of his or her job and does not create an undue hardship on the employer.